fireblocks/hbar-fireblocks-sdk/README.md

   vaultAccountId: X,
   testnet: true,
   apiEndpoint: Y,
+  maxNumberOfPayloadsPerTransaction: 1,
 };
-const client = new FireblocksHederaClient(clientConfig);

-// Create a transaction to transfer 1 HBAR const transaction = new TransferTransaction() .addHbarTransfer(OPERATOR_ID, new Hbar(-1))
-  .addHbarTransfer(newAccountId, new Hbar(1));

-//Sign and Submit the transaction to a Hedera network, the execute method will cache the signatures for all nodes. const txResponse = await transaction.execute(client);

-//Request the receipt of the transaction const receipt = await txResponse.getReceipt(client);

-//Get the transaction consensus status const transactionStatus = receipt.status;

-console.log(
-  "The transaction consensus status is " + transactionStatus.toString()
-);

-//v2.0.0
 ```

 ### Standard Use-case

-In this use-case we assume only a single signature is required, as such we provide a singular client which will sign the transaction.
+In this use-case we assume only a single signer is required, as such we provide a singular client which will sign the transaction.

 To create the client: